lithops-cloud/lithops/runtime/ibm_vpc/README.md

 lithops image build -b ibm_vpc -f myscript.sh custom-lithops-runtime
 ```

-In this case, if you use a custom name, you must provide the Image ID printed at the end of the build command in your lithops config.
+In this case, if you use a custom name, you must provide the Image ID, printed at the end of the build command, in your lithops config.

 ## Option 2: